top of page

 Projects can be either in the form of a model, an experiment, or artwork.

 A model ~ is a display of how something works in the real world.
-E.g. Solar powered race car.
+E.g., Solar-powered race car.

 **No tri-fold board

-Refer to manual for
+Refer to the manual for

 more information.